sparktsang/sparktsang.github.io/_posts/cosmic.md

 It was the most profound, most humiliating intellectual defeat of my life.

 I didn't know what to say.
 I forced a smile, feigning excitement.
 "I'd love to know more about those records," I said, "but I'm starving.
 We'll have to continue this another time."
 He smiled back, happy and triumphant.
 The prophet had found a new, useful disciple.

+I ate dinner alone, my mind a chaotic ruin.
+I searched for his phrase, "people who have higher levels of melanin."
+It led me down a rabbit hole of pseudoscientific race theories, ideologies of Afrocentric supremacy claiming ancient Egyptians as their own.
+And as I sat there, the pieces of our conversations—*Become Buddha, physical lineage, become a sovereign, Yuga Cycle, the divine power of the Pharaohs, melanin*—all clicked into place.

+His promise not to reveal his full ideology if it became a threat to the system.
+The coming of a new God who could bend reality.
+And my own revolutionary work, demoted to a mere educational tool for this divine being.

+A cold, horrifying certainty washed over me.
+I finally understood who the God he was waiting for truly was.

+It was him.

+The shock was visceral, far beyond a simple chill.
+But as the initial wave of terror subsided, a deeper, more profound realization took its place.
+My shock was unnecessary.
+Of course it was him.
+What else could it be?
+The final, logical destination for every one-man religion is the deification of the self.
+I hadn't uncovered a secret.
+I had merely witnessed the inevitable conclusion of a process that had been set in motion long ago.

+In the face of his self-made divinity, my entire intellectual framework, my revolution of reason, had been utterly crushed.
+And the greatest irony?
+At times during our debate, his passion for "reason" had seemed to burn even brighter than my own.
+This is what left me with the deepest sense of loss.
+I understood that our conversation was not just a dialogue between two travelers.
+It was a miniature, prophetic preview of an epic civilizational paradigm war yet to come.

+My framework, my dream of a world governed by reasoned, collective debate, would not be defeated by force.
+It would be *appropriated*.
+It would be consumed by a new kind of power—one that passionately champions the language of reason, only to place itself forever outside of reason's reach.
+They will not argue against your framework; they will offer a grander narrative, a more potent virus, that explains why your framework, while "cute," is ultimately irrelevant in the face of their higher truth.
+And they will do so while calling themselves the true rationalists.
+Ade was not an anomaly.
+He was the prototype.

+And perhaps this is the greatest irony of our age.
+I had just witnessed a preview of the coming war: a war not against ignorance, but against a new kind of knowledge.

+A war where reason itself would be used as the most effective weapon against reason.